Your support ensures that Lexington Symphony continues to grow and provide world-class music in our community.

 Announcing Lexington Symphony’s New Season

-We hope you’ll join us for our vibrant, diverse, and culturally inclusive new season!
+We invite you to join us for a vibrant, diverse, and culturally inclusive new season.

 It all adds up to another season you won’t want to miss!